ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_tests.rst

           a_list: ["a", "list"]
         assert:
           that:
-          # Note that a string is classed as also being "iterable", "sequence" and "mapping"
+          # Note that a string is classed as also being "iterable" and "sequence", but not "mapping"
           - a_string is string

           # Note that a dictionary is classed as not being a "string", but is "iterable", "sequence" and "mapping"